Paediatric Outreach Program

 This program was designed to provide all of the partner hospitals within the Southwestern Ontario Maternal Newborn Child and Youth Network with continuing medical and nursing education in relation to paediatric care.

-Specific objectives, achieved through promoting evidence-based practice, are:
+Specific objectives, achieved through promoting evidence-based practice, include:

 - To help ensure paediatric patients receive optimal care from birth to 18 years of age